 Drivers are grouped in Classes based on age (Cadet – 8-11, Junior Lite – 11-14, Junior – 12-15, Senior 15+ and Master 26+).

-The Cadet Class may run a smaller kart which is not allowed in other classes.
+The Cadet Class runs a smaller kart which is not allowed in other classes.

 All Classes run the same engine (Briggs LO206 4-cycle or ROK 2-cycle) which is regulated to restrict power depending on the class.